alaiacano/pycube/README.md

 ## Installing pycube

+I've had this up and working under python2.6 and 2.7.

 The only dependency that I know of is `pymongo`, which is available through `pip`.
+The `1.usa.gov` example also requires `requests`.

     sudo pip install pymongo
+    sudo pip install requests
     git clone git@github.com:alaiacano/pycube.git
     cd pycube
     sudo python setup.py install